 Step 3: Make Sure You Can Afford A $20,000 Loan

 Before you decide how much to apply for, make sure your current finances can accommodate the loan payments needed to pay the loan off.
 Look at your income and all the monthly expenses you currently cover, and see how much you have left over.
 Then, look at the various loan terms and payment options that work within your budget.

 Step 4: Find Out What Your Credit Score Is

 Your credit score can heavily influence your interest rate for a $20,000 personal loan.
-Find out what your score is by pulling a copy of your credit report from the major credit bureaus in Canada.
+Find out what your score is by pulling a copy of your credit report.
 Knowing what your score is will give you a better idea of how strong your loan application will be when applying for a loan.

 Step 5: Gather Relevant Paperwork

 Find out exactly what information the lender needs, and provide it.
 This can include documents such as bank statements, a letter of employment, and government-issued photo ID.

 |Typical Required Documents|

 |Personal Loan||– Name, date of birth, contact information|